entur/tiamat/README.md

 # Export *ALL* data from Tiamat
+*Not that you need to run this with enough memory available, or else you might run into **java.lang.OutOfMemoryError: GC overhead limit exceeded**.
+Exactly how much memory should be tested.*

 ```
 curl -H"Accept: application/xml" -H"Content-type: application/xml" -XGET http://nhr.rutebanken.org/jersey/site_frame > netex_site_frame_stop_places.xml
 ```

 # Import data into Tiamat